DarkMatterCore/nxdumptool/host/README.md

 It is used to gracefully cancel an ongoing file transfer while also keeping the USB session alive.
 It's up to the USB host to decide what to do with the incomplete data.

 The easiest way to detect this command during a file transfer is by checking the length of the last received block and then parse it to see if it matches a `CancelFileTransfer` command header.

-#### SendNspHeader

-Variable length.
-The command block size from the command header represents the NSP header size, while the command block data represents the `PFS0` header from a NSP.

-If the NSP header size is aligned to the endpoint max packet size, the USB host should expect a [ZLT packet](#zero-length-termination-zlt).

-For more information, read the [NSP transfer mode](#nsp-transfer-mode) section of this document.

-#### EndSession

-Yields no command block.
-Expects a status response, just like the rest of the commands.

-This command is only issued while exiting nxdumptool, as long as the target console is connected to a host device and a USB session has been successfully established.

 #### StartExtractedFsDump